Zero paid placements. No brand can pay to rank higher on Simscanner.

 Sources and retrieval dates

 Every factual claim about Taiwan's networks, KYC position, regulator, currency and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 30 May 2026.

 1. [1] Wikipedia, Telecommunications in Taiwan, retrieved 30 May 2026.
 Chunghwa Telecom is the largest telecommunications company in Taiwan, originally government-owned and privatised in 2005; Taiwan Mobile acquired Mobitai (2004) and TransAsia (2008); Far EasTone bought out KG Telecom in 2010; the National Communications Commission is the regulator under the Executive Yuan.